SussexPAL/PythonCrashCourse/Scripts/scope.md

 update_store("buzz")
 print(store)
 ```
-See how now we've introduced a function, 'update_var' which takes one argument, and assigned that argument to the variable var.
+See now we've introduced a function, 'update_var' which takes one argument, and assigns that argument to the variable store.
 Now what happens?

 *[surprise, it's still "fizz"!]*

 Now it says that store is still fizz?
 How can that be, didn't we change it to be buzz?
-Well yes and no. You see, this is a prime example of variable scope in action - when the function tries to update the value of store, Python does not let it, instead treating it as a new variable (one that just so happens to share the same name) which is then forgotten about as soon as we exit out of the function, in favour of the old variable.
+Well yes and no. You see, this is a prime example of variable scope in action.

-If this is confusing, and don't worry it can be especially when learning, let's look at it from another angle.
-Say we didn't define store at the star at all, and only defined it in the function:
+By the end of this session, we're going to explain why this happened, but first let's look at it from another angle.
+Say we didn't define store at the start at all, and only defined it in the function:
 ``` py
 def update_store(new_val):
     store = new_val